hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 * `smoothLength`: defines a window, larger than the `binSize`, to average the number of reads over.
 This helps produce a more continuous plot.
 * `centerReads`: reads are centered with respect to the fragment length as specified by `extendReads`.
 This option is useful to get a sharper signal around enriched regions.

-> #### When should I normalize the data in my bigWig files?
-> Normalizing is recommended if you want to compare different samples to each other, and those samples vary in terms of sequencing depth.
-We will not normalize the data we are working with because we are following the methods described in [Baizabal, 2018](https://doi.org/10.1016/j.neuron.2018.04.033).

 We will be using the bare minimum of parameters as shown in the code below.
 We decrease the bin size to increase the resolution of the track (this also means larger file size).
 If you are interested, feel free to test out some of the other parameters to create different bigWig files.
 You can load them into a genome viewer like IGV and observe the differences.